SciBiteLabs/CORD19/README.md

 `git lfs clone https://github.com/SciBiteLabs/CORD19.git`

-## Sentence level annotations for the COVID-19 Open Research Dataset Challenge using biomedical ontologies from SciBite ##
+## Sentence level annotations for the COVID-19 Open Research Dataset Challenge (version 6) using biomedical ontologies from SciBite ##

 https://github.com/SciBiteLabs/CORD19/tree/master/annotated-CORD-19

 ### Overview ###
 In March 2020 in response to the COVID-19 pandemic, The White House, AI2, CZI, MSR, Georgetown and NIH released an open research dataset along with a call for action (https://www.whitehouse.gov/briefings-statements/call-action-tech-community-new-machine-readable-covid-19-dataset/) from the science and technology community.
 The call asks that artificial intelligence experts to develop new text and data mining techniques that can help the science community answer high-priority scientific questions related to COVID-19.
-The original datasets can be accessed at Kaggle: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge
+The original datasets can be accessed at Kaggle: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge The annotations are made against version 6 of this data released 3rd April.

 ### What is in this SciBite annotated dataset? ###